andrei1345/Pyastra-new/README.md

-This is a clone of the original Pyastra module is adapted for Python 3.
+This clone of the original Pyastra module is adapted for Python 3.